lumiata/tech_blog/Airflow_DIP/README.md

 pip install -r requirements.txt
 ```

-If you are using Python 3.7, also run this command:
+If you are using Python 3.7, update the `tenacity` package to avoid errors:
 ```bash
 pip install tenacity==5.0.2
 ```